AdiUser/SVG-Practise/README.md

 `svg.polygon([[top right][bottom right][][]..])`

-polygon() takes array of x,y coordinates in anti-clockwise fashion.
+polygon() method takes array of x,y coordinates in anti-clockwise fashion.
 You can also pass points in a comma (`,`) seperated string formate if you like.

 eg :- `"14,32,35,76,34,42,75,21..."`